fabaff/security-lab/README.md

 - Fabian Affolter - fab@fedoraproject.org
 - Joerg Simon - jsimon@fedoraproject.org

+## Major sub-projects

+- Fedora Security Lab Test bench
+- Playbooks
+- Compliance Killer
+- OpenDEEM - Open Dynamic Efficiency Evaluation Methodology

+## Help us (aka Contribute)

+There are many ways to help.

+- Pick a task at the Wishlist or do a Package Review.
+For that just follow the ​Tracker bug!
+- Add relevant information sources to the Documentation page.
+- Artwork
+- Test the nightly builds of Fedora Security Lab.
+- When we are getting close to a new release, please help with testing.

+Further Questions?
+How to contribute?
+Contact Joerg or Fabian.

 ## Acknowledgements

 - Fedora LiveCD Xfce Spin team - some work here was inherited, many thanks!